thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 ## Well-Known URI

- IANA is requested to add one new entry in the "Well-Known URIs" registry {{!RFC8615}}.
+ IANA is requested to add one new entry in the "Well-Known URIs" registry {{WELLKNOWN}}.

  URI suffix: oblivious-gateway